-Goal of 24 class sessions with an average of 8 clients per class.
+Goal of 12 classes (FY2021) and 12 classes (FY2022) sessions with an average of 8 clients per class.

 Include strategies or methods for how you will engage with the community or include their participation.
 Family Health Festivals are run quarterly by Truckee Meadows Healthy Communities and partly led by FBNN.
-These festivals are placed around the Reno/Sparks area in low income neighborhoods.
+These festivals are placed around the Reno/Sparks area in low-income neighborhoods.
 We intend on having a nutrition table at each of these events (8 total 2021-2022) to advertise our classes to community members in different areas.